-For a complete list of the books used for kindergarten through eighth grade visit Seton Home Study School grade school book list.
-For a list of the books used for high school visit Seton Home Study School high school book list.
+To see the books used for kindergarten through eighth grade visit Seton Home Study School's Elementary section.
+For a list of the books used for high school visit their High School section.

 Seton Home Study School also provides additional services including: